 A hub of literary and creative culture, Daingean Uí Chús (Dingle) in Kerry is a beautiful place to spend some time on your short break.
 Stroll around its narrow streets and check out the traditional pubs, spirited live sessions and festivals.
 Visit the long-deserted cottages on An Blascaod Mór (the Blasket Islands), take in dramatic views from Ceann Sléibhe (Slea Head) and try the area's great seafood.

 The Beara Peninsula in West Cork is home to lush flora and networks of lovely islands.
-Spend the day sailing their shorelines, visiting castles ruins along the coastline or pick from one of the many walking trails to hike through.
+Spend the day sailing their shorelines, visiting castle ruins along the coastline or pick from one of the many walking trails to hike through.
 Once you've tired yourself out, stay overnight in one of the small towns along the peninsula.

 Cap off your adventure on the Wild Atlantic Way with a visit to the colourful town of Kinsale.
 Popular for its great restaurants, enjoy delicious meals made by passionate chefs with fresh, local produce.

-Walk to the Old Head Signal Tower in Kinsale, a relatively flat 6km loop walk will lead you around the edge of the head, taking in amazing cliff views and seascapes as you go.
+Walk to the Old Head Signal Tower in Kinsale, a relatively flat 6km loop walk that will lead you around the edge of the head, taking in amazing cliff views and seascapes as you go.

 Take a scenic road trip along the Wild Atlantic Way and discover all the incredible views and landmarks to be found along the Way.